Yishun nuisance neighbour gets 6 months' probation

 Deputy Public Prosecutor Huang Jiahui told the court that Tan committed the acts between March 14 last year and March 4 this year.

-They also included throwing "an unknown white item on the floor of the corridor", and also "an unknown yellowish liquid from two separate containers on to the floor of the corridor".
+The acts also included throwing "an unknown white item on the floor of the corridor", and also "an unknown yellowish liquid from two separate containers onto the floor of the corridor".

 She also stole a pair of slippers from a neighbour and poured liquid on a metal gate that made it rusty and difficult to open.